tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_oxygenxml.md

 ### Workflow #3: Convert DITA to Markdown and publish with a static site generator {#workflow3}

 Another workflow could be to publish DITA to Markdown using the [DITA Open Toolkit](https://www.dita-ot.org/3.6/topics/dita2markdown.html).
-After obtaining Markdown, you would publish the files using a [static site generator](https://jamstack.org/generators/)  (e.g., Hugo, Jekyll, Elephant, Docusaurus, Gatsby) as the publishing engine.
+After obtaining Markdown, you would publish the files using a [static site generator](https://jamstack.org/generators/) (e.g., Hugo, Jekyll, Elevanty, Docusaurus, Gatsby) as the publishing engine.

 This publishing engine might be preferable if you have a UX team who wants an extremely customized doc website to match other branding, or perhaps if you have customized templates and Swagger integration for your API reference documentation.
 Some static site generators like Gatsby offer a robust React-based framework that some UX front-end engineers might prefer to work in, rather than [customizing the Oxygen XML webhelp output](https://www.oxygenxml.com/doc/versions/23.1/ug-editor/topics/wh_webhelp_output.html).
 Then again, if you don't have UX and engineering support, creating your own custom doc-themed website might not be appealing to you.